negz/kubernary/README.md

 # kubernary
-A canary app for Kubernetes (or anywhere really).
+Kubernary is a canary app for Kubernetes (or anywhere really).

+Kubernary runs arbitrary checks on a regular interval, or on demand.
+These checks can emulate the common work patterns of real services inside your cluster and emit metrics.
+This can give you an early warning when overall cluster functionality is degraded.

 ## Usage
 Kubernary runs as a daemon.
 It runs all checks at a configurable interval.